andrefelipe/vite-php-setup/README.md

 ### Known issue (during Dev only)

 A limitation is Vite's port during development, PHP helpers must match the one that was created during "npm run dev" (default 3000).
 For example, if the port 3000 is in use, Vite will try the next one (3001 and so on), so our helper PHP doesn't know about that.

+So make sure Vite dev started at http://localhost:3000

 Currently haven't thought of a way to overcome this.
 It's rare anyway, and some solutions would polute our vite.config anyway.